These soft banana cookies have a wonderful banana flavor! Throw in some oats, chocolate chips, and nuts and you are in for a treat!

 - 2 large eggs

-In another medium-sized mixing bowl, mix butter, sugar, dulce de leche, vanilla extract, and bananas until light and creamy.
+- In another medium-sized mixing bowl, mix butter, sugar, light brown sugar, vanilla extract, and bananas until light and creamy.

-Add the dry ingredients a little at a time until just combined.
+- Add the dry ingredients to the wet ingredients a little at a time until just combined.